 Drug allergies are different than the side effects caused by certain medications.
 While side effects can happen to anyone, drug allergies only affect certain people and symptoms are different.

 Don’t hesitate to make an appointment with the allergy experts at Advanced Allergy & Asthma Associates if you think you might have a drug allergy.
+The first step in treating drug allergy is to confirm the drug allergy.
+Approximately 10% of people report a penicillin allergy, but the majority of patients (more than 90%) may not be allergic.
 A comprehensive exam and proper diagnosis are important to ensure you get the best possible medical care.

-Your drug allergy can be diagnosed with a physical exam and an allergy test.
-Come prepared to discuss your symptoms, and the team can determine if you have an allergy and how severe it might be.
+Your drug allergy can be diagnosed with a medical history, physical exam and an allergy test.
+Come prepared to discuss your symptoms, and the team can determine if you have an allergy.

 Drug allergy treatment is focused on eliminating any existing symptoms, like hives or rash, and preventing exposure to the drug in the future.
 Existing symptoms can generally be treated with antihistamines, corticosteroids, or a bronchodilator inhaler.